henrikfroehling/Trakt.NET/.github/ISSUE_TEMPLATE/bug_report.md

 **GitHub Issues are only used for bug reports and feature requests.**

-**If you have a support question, please ask in the official Gitter Chat:** https://gitter.im/Trakt-NET/Lobby
+**If you have a support question, please ask in the Discussions:** https://github.com/henrikfroehling/Trakt.NET/discussions

 **Please follow these guidelines when creating a new issue:**